smaffer/espvgax2/README.md

 ## Examples

-This is a simple example of putpixel8 function.
-The putpixel8 function put 8 pixels at a time.
-The following code create a pattern of colors in the setup
+This is a simple example of putpixel function.
+The following code create a pattern of colors in the setup function:
-function:

 	#include <ESPVGAX2.h>